Configure bun test with bunfig.toml and command-line options.

 ]

-Files matching any of these patterns will be excluded from coverage calculation and reporting.
-See the coverage documentation for more details and examples.
+Files matching any of these patterns are excluded from coverage calculation and reporting.
+See Code coverage.

 Common Ignore Patterns